mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/layers_menu.rst

     Organizes the following actions:

     Paint Layer
-        Add a new paint layer
+        Add a new paint layer.
     New layer from visible (3.0.2+)
         Add a new layer with the visible pixels.
     Duplicate Layer or Mask
         Duplicates the layer.
     Cut Selection to New Layer
-        Single action for cut+paste
+        Single action for cut+paste.
     Copy Selection to New Layer
-        Single action for copy+paste
+        Single action for copy+paste.

 Import/Export
     Organizes the following actions: